Deep-Symmetry/dysentery/README.md

 [Java runtime environment](https://java.com/inc/BrowserRedirect1.jsp)
 Once you have a recent one installed, you can probably run dysentery by just double-clicking the jar file.
-See the [Status](#status) section for more details, explanation, and a screen shot.
+See the [Status](#status) section for more details, explanation, and a screenshot.

 > :wrench: If you&rsquo;re looking for a library to use in your own
 > projects, that&rsquo;s what